-United States Regiments & Batteries > New YorkInfantry
+United States Regiments & Batteries > New York < 65th New York Infantry Regiment

 “1st United States Chasseurs”

-The 65th New York Volunteer Infantry Regiment lost 5 officers and 112 enlisted men killed and mortally wounded and 1 officer and 88 enlisted men to disease dueing the Civil War.
+The 65th New York Infantry Regiment lost 5 officers and 112 enlisted men killed and mortally wounded and 1 officer and 88 enlisted men to disease dueing the Civil War.
 It is honored by a monument at Gettysburg.

 1861

-August 27 Left State for Washington, D.C.
+August 27 Left New York for Washington, D.C.

 October Attached to Graham’s Brigade, Buell’s Division, Army of the Potomac